-If you’re planning a trip to New Zealand (got your NZeTA?) or you’re in the country already, you can’t help but look for further inspiration, right?
+Whether you’re planning a trip to New Zealand (got your NZeTA?) or arein the country already, you can’t help but look for more ideas, right?

 You already know about the best things to do in New Zealand, but want more.
 You’re looking for the activities you haven’t read about.
 The next hidden gem.

-And that is why I wrote this post with 200+ short and sharp New Zealand tour ideas.
+And that is why I wrote this post with 250+ short and sharp things to do in New Zealand.

-This post doesn’t have every single thing to do in New Zealand but it will plant seeds of inspiration to help you build your New Zealand itinerary.
+This post doesn’t have every single activity in NZ but it will plant seeds of inspiration to help you build your New Zealand itinerary.

 I’ve found in my own travels I like to scroll through dozens of ideas.
-When I’m scrolling I don’t need details, some of the seeds will catch my interest.
-These seeds I can take note of, and research further.
-I hope you find a few seeds in this list.
+When I’m scrolling I don’t need details.
+When a seed idea catches my interest I can open a new tab with more info if need be.
+I hope this method works for you too.

 So yea, this list has most of the usual top things to do in New Zealand BUT I hope there are lots of awesome NZ attractions you hadn’t considered before.